-CCandidates are required to select take two three half courses which should be selected from graduate courses offered by departments within the Faculty of Engineering.
+Candidates are required to select four half courses which should be selected from graduate courses offered by departments within the Faculty of Engineering.
 Candidates are required to have their elective course selection approved by the program lead.

 Process Design, Process Control, or Plant Operations